Church Membership Guidelines

 Each church members is responsible for the financial upkeep of the premises and the stipend of the pastor.

-At the Annual General Church members meeting the Charity Trustees will present a budget of subsequent years’ projected income and expenditure.
+At the Annual General Church members meeting the Charity Trustees will present a report of the previous year’s income and expenditure.
+A budget for the subsequent year will be presented to the church for their approval at the January church meeting.

 The Church’s annual financial year shall run from 1 January to 31 December.